QiGaoCode/JS-Tutorial-Review/README.md

 Fixed values are called literals, variable values are valled variables.

 **JS Literals**

 numbers are written with or without decimals.
+EX: 10.50  1001

+Strings are text, written within double or single quotes.
+EX: "Eric", 'Eric'.

+**JavaScript and Camel Case**